top of page

 OUR LAB FOCUSES ON...

-Accelerating Materials Discovery and Innovation via
+Accelerating Materials Synthesis and Discovery via

 Predictive/Generative AI and Autonomous Robotic Platforms